Ragdata/jekyll-ghpages-tagging/README.md

 If you're using GitHub Pages in SAFE mode, then you already know that most plugins are disabled and only a small number of plugins are whitelisted.
 One of the plugins you **can't** use is [jekyll-tagging](https://github.com/pattex/jekyll-tagging) - which makes managing tags for your blog articles difficult.

-This project provides a fully-automated solution for Jekyll tag management that is 100% compatible with GitHub Pages by doing the work through GitHub Actions instead of a plugin.
+This project provides a fully-automated solution for Jekyll tag management that is 100% compatible with GitHub Pages by doing the work through GitHub Actions instead of a Jekyll plugin.
+Like most of my projects, this one was inspired by my own need for the solution.

+If you've got an idea you'd like to see implemented, submit a [feature request](https://github.com/Ragdata/jekyll-ghpages-tagging/issues/new?assignees=Ragdata&labels=request%2CNEW&projects=&template=feature-request.yml&title=%5BREQUEST%5D%3A+%3Ctitle%3E) and it will be considered for inclusion in an upcoming release.

 ## 📂 [Usage](#toc)